 These are the only legumes that are “vata balancing.”
 This means that, unlike every other type of beans or lentils, they will not produce any intestinal gas.

-They naturally are much easier to cook, digest, and assimilate.
+They naturally are much easier to cook, digest, and assimilate, especially after soaking!

 Complete and Perfect Protein

 The combination of rice and legumes have been a stable around the world for thousands of years, and for a good reason.
-All the essential amino acids that we need are provided by both of these together, making it a complete protein.
-Generally when you mix grain and legume/lentil, you get complete protein.
+All the essential amino acids that we need are provided by both of these together, making this combination a source of complete proteins.
+Generally when you mix grain and legume/lentil, you get complete proteins.

 Kitchari for Cleansing